ysalvin/ysalvin.github.io/README.md

 # Currency Exchange App

-This web app use vue.js with jQuery for sending the GET request to the api.
+This web app uses vue.js with jQuery for sending the GET request to the api.

 I use the Open Exchange API for getting the data.
 Since I am use the free plan, a limited quota 10000 is setted for each month.